Yuval-Roth/ims_project/game_server/manager_events_api_doc.md

 ---

-### Connection Lifecycle

-#### Establishing a Connection
-When a client connects to the `/manager/events` WebSocket endpoint, the connection will be acknowledged by the server.
-A session ID will be assigned to the client internally for managing events and heartbeats.

----

 ### Client Messages
 The client can send the following message types to the server.
 Messages must be in JSON format: